 Let it be.
 Whisper words of wisdom, let it be.
-That which is conceived in you is holy.
+That which is conceived in us is holy.
 It is grace.
 And it will be the salvation of all flesh.

-The Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip

-© The Cathedral of St. Philip.
+AMEN.
+The Very Reverend Samuel G. Cal Dean of the Cathedral of St. Philip ndler © The Cathedral of St. Philip.
 All rights reserved.